Ujwolprajapati/Interactive_Sales_Dashboard/README.md

 Objective : To build an Interactive dashboard that will automatically update if made changes in tables and can be interactive to get the best information about the business.

+you can read the blog for this project here : https://medium.com/@prajapatiujwol9/interactive-sales-dashboard-only-using-excel-193352759eb4